 For our the products we make from our harvests to sustain the financial needs of the school.

 A scholarship program/micro loan access that supports trade skills and an extracurricular program with classes that support interests such as the arts, farming, fishing, sports, and business skills.

 Scholarships for graduates of the programs to fund further education and/or skill training.

-Work individually with students to find opportunities and provide graduates with the necessary skills and resources for a viable future and a successful reintegration back into Cambodian society.
+Work individually with students to find opportunities and provide graduates with the necessary skills and resources for a viable future and successful reintegration back into Cambodian society.

 Classes and training for the particular interests of our kids.

 In Cambodia today, there is still little and sometimes no public services.
 Rubbish collection is privatized and only in city areas.
 Glass will not be collected in the rubbish bins, consequently glass bottles and broken glass has become a major problem.
 It is here that we add to the sustainability aspect of our program.
 Through the manufacturing of recycled glass products we will create revenue to financially support or community development project and bring further awareness about recycling.